ejazsayyad/bagshop/README.md

 # bagshop
-First of its gonna show admin login page
+First of all its gonna show admin login page the valid credentials are
 User Name : admin
 and
 Password : 123